ashwin47/Fb-badge/README.md

 sudo apt-get install curl
 ```

-3. Make a facebook app and submit for "publis_actions" approvals for uploading pictures and feed poting.
+3. Make a facebook app and submit for "publish_actions" approvals for uploading pictures and feed poting.

 4. Make sure you fill 'App domains' , 'Site URL' , 'Valid OAuth redirect URIs' accordingly in the app settings.

+Note : If you are getting error during facebook login it's becauses of problems in app config.

 # Screenshots
 ![](http://i.imgur.com/g9EDY8n.png)